 With the recent mainstream climate alarmism, we have to be so careful not to allow nature to be sold back to us in the form of userpays initiatives capitalising on our collective sense of responsibility.
 If we don’t change the structures that have created the problems, we will never find lasting solutions that heal ourselves and our relationships with the whole.

 If more of us recommit every day to the basic ethics of earth care, people care and fair shares in any way we can, we can shift this world situation for the better really fast.
-The expertise is out there – we just need to ask the permaculture elders.
+The expertise is out there – we just need to ask our indigenous/regenerative/biodynamic/permaculture elders.

 Do you feel good about the ethical choices you are making in your consumption?
 I don’t feel good about all of mine, but I am picking them off one by one.
 At Greenspace I want to offer you the best I have found.
-I may find better next year or next month, and then I will bring it here for you.
+Next year or next month there may be a better solution, and then I will bring it here for you.
 Through Greenspace I want to offer a model for enterprise, for a trading post that is thoughtful, creative and in balance.
 I think we really can change the world, and it won’t take long once we figure it out.